KYC Breach Timeline 0 records exposed 0 breaches

 $0

-Compensation most victims received
+Compensation for most

-Time your SSN stays compromised
+Time SSN stays compromised

 $8

-Cost of 1.1B biometric records on WhatsApp
+1.1B biometrics on WhatsApp

 KYC doesn't protect you.